 There’s so much to do in Covent Garden it would take a whole other guide to cover, which we should get onto.
 But here are some suggestions:

-Stereo – This dimly lit basement with a great menu of late-night snacks with American / French influences, with regular musician or DJ sets.
+- Stereo – This dimly lit basement has a great menu of late-night snacks with American / French influences, with regular musician or DJ sets.

-On day two of this London itinerary, start the day at the Tower of London, then explore some of the attractions on the Southbank before heading over to the city of London.
+On day three of this London itinerary, start the day at the Tower of London, then explore some of the attractions on the Southbank before heading over to the City of London.
 Finish up with an evening in the urban cool of the East End.

 The Tower of London is an imposing fortress on the North Bank of the Thames, which has played a pivotal role in British history.